Debug add-ins using developer tools on Windows 10

 When you launch IEChooser, a separate window named "Choose target to debug" displays the possible applications to debug.
 Select the application that you are interested in.
 If you are writing your own add-in, select the website where you have the add-in deployed, which might be a localhost URL.

 In the F12 window, select the file you want to debug.

 To select the file in the F12 window, choose the folder icon above the script (left) pane.
 From the list of available files shown in the dropdown list, select Home.js.

 Set the breakpoint.

 To set the breakpoint in Home.js, choose line 144, which is in the

 Run your add-in to trigger the breakpoint.

-Choose the URL textbox in the upper part of the QR4Office pane to change the text.
-In the Debugger, in the Callstack and Breakpoints pane, you'll see that the breakpoint has triggered and shows various information.
-You might need to refresh the F12 tool to see the results.
+In Word, choose the URL textbox in the upper part of the QR4Office pane and attempt to enter some text.
+In the Debugger, in the Call stack and Breakpoints pane, you'll see that the breakpoint has triggered and shows various information.
+You might need to refresh the Debugger to see the results.